CaptainASIC/FusionLoom/README.md

 - **Unified Dashboard**: Access all your AI tools from a single, intuitive interface.
 - **Language Model Integration**: Interact with various LLMs through a tabbed interface.
+  - **Multiple LLM Providers**: Support for Ollama, Claude, ChatGPT, Gemini, and more.
+  - **Character-Based Chat UIs**: Integrated SillyTavern and TavernAI for character-based interactions.
+  - **Advanced Text Generation**: Oobabooga (text-generation-webui) integration for fine-tuned control.
 - **Generative AI Support**: Manage and use Stable Diffusion models for image generation.
 - **Text-to-Speech (TTS)**: Convert text to speech using integrated TTS services.
 - **Speech-to-Text (STS)**: Transcribe audio to text with STS capabilities.